k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 In a nested loop, you can only access the inner-most (deepest) loop that is running in the current Stage.

-For more information about programmatic control and the JavaScript Actor, refer to the iterate-for-each.flow Broadway example.
+For more information, refer to the iterate-for-each.flow Broadway example.

 [![Previous](/articles/images/Previous.png)](20_broadway_flow_linking_actors.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">]()